nikolasfil/OverTheWireWargames/README.md

 -c / --cycle #and following up with an integer , you start with the level you specify and then it continues on as a loop for the rest of the levels

--p / --password #if flagged it will prompt to save the passwords and display the ones that have been saved in a {game}-passwords.txt file in the same folder
+-p / --password #if flagged it will prompt to save the passwords and display the ones that have been saved in a {game}-passwords.txt file in the same folder and copies the password for the next challenge in clipboard
 ```

 You must select either -c or -n , and always specify -g